-The Company has a well-established, transparent, easier and simpler grievance redressal mechanism.
-The objective of grievance handling is to safeguard the interest of investors / shareholders.
+The Company has a well-established, transparent, and simplified grievance redressal mechanism.
+The objective of grievance handling is to safeguard the interest of investors / shareholders whilst simultaneously considering their concerns.
 The Company has a dedicated investor relation resource along with contact details which are publicly available at the Company's website to ensure easy access.
-All grievances are discussed in the presence of all directors including CEO, Chairman and CFO, a collective solution is formed after mutual discussion.
-Throughout the process the grievance is handled with efficiency, courtesy, fairness and resolved within reasonable time at an appropriate level, besides necessary steps are taken to prevent recurrence.
+All grievances are discoursed in the presence of all directors including CEO, Chairman and CFO, a collective solution is formed after mutual discussion.
+Throughout the process the grievance is handled with courtesy, fairness, efficiency and resolved within reasonable time at an appropriate level, utilizing novel steps to remedy the shortcomings coupled with necessary steps to prevent recurrence.